2026 TripAdvisor Travelers’ Choice: Nile Cruisers ranks among the top 10% of experiences worldwide.

 Valley of the Kings – Nile Cruise

-The entrance of the TombTomb starts with 16-stepped stairs decent just beneath an overhang.
+The entrance of the tomb starts with 16-step stairs descending just beneath an overhang.
 The entering corridor is almost 26 feet long and 5 feet wide in breadth, followed by a wide antechamber almost 26 feet long.
-The treasury placed with the TombTomb is 16 feet long and is placed below the antechamber along with the annex and the coffin.
+The treasury placed with the tomb is 16 feet long and is placed below the antechamber along with the annex and the coffin.

 The burial chamber is the most exciting place to see because it is surrounded by ‘magic bricks’ which are inscribed with ancient protective Egyptian spells that were supposed to protect the King’s soul from any disturbance and to protect the people from the King’s soul as well.

-If you have booked an Egypt tour package before your arrival, it will have a guide instructing you on how to reach the TombTomb.
-But, if you want to explore it on your own without assistance from a guide, you can do that as well.
-Let us see how to visit the Tomb of Tutankhamun –
+If you have booked an Egypt tour package before your arrival, it will have a guide instructing you on how to reach the tomb.
+But if you want to explore it on your own without assistance from a guide, you can do that as well.
+Let us see how to visit the Tom.

-2. You start at the Visitors Centre and take a ticket to enter the Valley of the Kings.
+2. You start at the Visitors Center and take a ticket to enter the Valley of the Kings.
 From there, you will ride a 3-minute tram that will take you directly to KV-62.

-3. However, if you want to explore the whole area on foot, you might have to walk a lot uphill to get to the entrances of the TombTomb.
+3. However, if you are keen to explore the whole area on foot, you may have to walk uphill to reach the entrances.

 5. If you are new to Egypt and want to know the history of the pyramids and pharaohs, then you must include a guide in your Egypt tour package.